gorevdaun/StartOnLogonTask/ReadMe.md

-# ⚙️ Start on logon task installer
+# ⚙️ "Start on logon" task installer

 A simple `.bat` script that creates a Windows Task Scheduler task to automatically launch a specified application **with highest privileges** at system logon.